Portal vs. Website: What’s the Difference?

 Should You Build a Portal or a Website?

 Like every technology solution, the decision to build either a website or portal comes down to your unique situation and needs.
 With the amount of overlapping functionality between portal platforms and more traditional WCM website platforms, most projects can be built with either option (given enough planning and elbow grease).
-The following chart details a few guidelines for when to use each.
+Here are a few guidelines for when to use each.

 Still Not Sure?